zerasul/mdbook_en/14sound/sound.md

 For now, we have been working with the visual part; like displaying backgrounds, sprites, colors, backgrounds, etc. But a game is not complete if it doesn't have sound; both sound effects and music to enhance the game experience.

-Therefore, it is important to know how to add sound to our game; from the different effects such as attack, character voice or even a more complex effects, it is important to be able to add them and enjoy them once our game is running.
+Therefore, it is important to know how to add sound to our game; from the different effects such as attack, character voice or even more complex effects, it is important to be able to add them and enjoy them once our game is running.

-We can not forget the music; since for many the soundtrack of Mega Drive games, has been our childhood and today just listening to a couple of chords, and transports us to that time.
+We can not forget the music; since for many the soundtrack of Mega Drive games, has been our childhood and today just listening to a couple of chords, transports us to that time.
 That's why music is so important in a videogame.

 In this chapter, we are going to show how the Mega Drive is able to play sound and even music and how we can add it to our game.